Businesses

 Your Foreign Inward Remittance Certificate (FIRC) shows one exchange rate.
 Google shows another.
 The gap between these two rates represents money taken from your payment.

 Banks count on you not comparing rates.
 They know most people accept whatever amount appears in their account.
-This lack of transparency lets them charge higher markups without questions.
+This lack of transparency allows them to charge higher markups without question.

 International payment fees lurk at every stage of the transfer process.
 Understanding where they appear helps you spot and avoid them.